freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 50.1

-The output was the same, but there are many other interpreters which may not give the output you expect.
+The output was the same.
+There many interpreters which may not give the output you expect.
 Find out where the `bash` interpreter is located by entering `which bash` in the terminal.

 #### HINTS